redhat-developer/odo/docs/install-service-binding-operator.md

 ## Installing Service Binding Operator on OpenShift

-To install Service Binding Operator on OpenShift, refer [this video](https://www.youtube.com/watch?v=8QmewscQwHg).
+To install Service Binding Operator on OpenShift, refer [the documentation on docs.openshift.com](https://docs.openshift.com/container-platform/latest/operators/admin/olm-adding-operators-to-cluster.html).

 ## Installing Service Binding Operator on Kubernetes

 Before installing an Operator, we first need to enable the Operator Lifecycle Manager (OLM).

-1. If you are using [minikube](https://minikube.sigs.k8s.io/), please enable the OLM addon by doing:
+1. If you are using [minikube](https://minikube.sigs.k8s.io/), please install OLM by doing:

     ``` sh
-    $ minikube addons enable olm
+    $ curl -sL https://github.com/operator-framework/operator-lifecycle-manager/releases/download/v0.17.0/install.sh | bash -s v0.17.0
     ```

+    This will install OLM v0.17.0 (latest at the time of writing this)

 2. To install OLM on a Kubernetes cluster setup other than minikube, please refer the [installation instructions on GitHub](https://github.com/operator-framework/operator-lifecycle-manager/#installation).

-To install the Operator, execute the following `kubectl` command provided on its [OperatorHub.io page](https://operatorhub.io/operator/service-binding-operator):
+Now, to install the Service Binding Operator, execute the following `kubectl` command provided on its [OperatorHub.io page](https://operatorhub.io/operator/service-binding-operator):

 ``` sh
 $ kubectl create -f https://operatorhub.io/install/service-binding-operator.yaml